wanburana/AT82.01-brain-project-group-4/README.md

 - Each folder with the members name contains the
   - code : notebook of the experiments
   - papers read : Reference papers for the experiments
-  - presentation : Portions of the slides presented by that member

 # Progress reports